statianzo/webpack-livereload-plugin/README.md

 - `ignore` - (Default: `null`) RegExp of files to ignore.
 Null value means ignore nothing.
 It is also possible to define an array and use multiple [anymatch](https://github.com/micromatch/anymatch) patterns.
 - `delay` - (Default: `0`) amount of milliseconds by which to delay the live reload (in case build takes longer)
+- `useSourceHash` - (Default: `false`) create hash for each file source and only notify livereload if hash has changed

 ## Why?